 You can watch the whole interview (although sadly, the connection was lost at the beginning so around 10 minutes of the opening has been cut!), by clicking on the link below.
-You can also watch/hear every competitor on live stream by clicking on this link here.
 The competition starts in just a few hours, and we will be hearing around half of the competitors today.
 I hope you find it interesting!

 You can find out more about my other piano publications and compositions here.